 Measuring Our Footprint

 Trimble recognizes that our office facilities have an environmental impact.
-Our initial priority has been to focus on collecting baseline data for energy consumption, water usage, and waste across our largest global offices.
+Our initial priority has been to focus on collecting baseline data for energy consumption, water usage, and waste across our largest global offices, through the use of an environmental management system.
 We have also engaged with a third party to conduct a sustainability assessment across our major facilities, with the objective to analyze historical data, benchmark against national standards, and create a list of goals and improvement opportunities.

 Trimble's 125,000 sq. foot Westminster, CO office, completed in 2013, is LEED Certified Gold.
 The building incorporates features that enhance the workplace while reducing the carbon footprint of operations.